caiovaccaro/messageCenter/README.md

 Requires jQuery 1.8+

 - Place both Javascript and CSS files in your project
-- Paste the index.html file content after your <body> tag
+- Paste the index.html file content after your opening body tag

 Usage
 -----